bmodepri/e-learning-platform/README.md

 * :one: clone the repository from git
 * :two: run:  yarn install
-* :tree: run: yarn start
+* :three: run: yarn start

 #### :earth_africa: expo will automatically open the metro bundler at your defaultbrowser.